A database primary key is a column or combination of columns with a value that uniquely identifies each row in a table.

 As long as you have unique primary keys, you also have unique rows, which makes it possible to uniquely identify every row in a table.
 Question: Why is this so important?

-The issue is the same as with entity identifiers, which is you want to be able to retrieve every single piece of data you have inserted into a database.
-As far as a relational database is concerned, you should need only
+This issue exists with entity identifiers, where you want to be able to retrieve every single piece of data you have inserted into a database.
+As far as a relational database is concerned, you should need only three pieces of information to retrieve any specific bit of data:

 the name of the table,